 And then there was Ryan Starr's infamous railway vehicle crash, "You Really Got Me," which

 stopped the show in a wholly unexpected way.
 Starr's

 Bus Of Shame effort was interrupted several times by loud, uncontrollable howling, which our

-cameras eventually traced to a well-coiffed camper from the Season Six cabin.
+cameras eventually traced to a well-coiffed camper from Cabin Six.
 The Laughing Boy

 was eventually escorted out of

-the ampitheater by the camp's Disciplinary Counselors, Viktor, Rocco, and Serge,
+the ampitheater by our camp Disciplinary Counselors, Viktor, Rocco, and Serge,

 but not before yelling over his shoulder,